-This super simple and flavorful Slow Cooker Balsamic Brisket is made almost entirely in the slow cooker!
+This super simple and flavorful Slow Cooker Balsamic Brisket is easy, tender, and requires minimal preparation!
 Whip up some quick and easy caramelized onion and mushrooms, sear the brisket, and toss them in the crockpot with handful of other ingredients for a rich and tasty sauce that you can set and forget!JUMP TO RECIPE

 Effortless, elegant, and easy- this Slow Cooker Balsamic Brisket with caramelized onion, balsamic and mushroom sauce is a show stopping main dish that basically cooks itself!
 While it does require some preparation and a bit of cooking prior to slow cooking, I promise it's all worth it, and all pretty simple.